Selecting the Right Food & Beverage Pump

 4. Approval Requirements

-Are there are any equipment approvals required for the process?
+Are there any equipment approvals required for the process?
 United States Food and Drug Administration (FDA) approval and design is the most widely used standard in the food industry.
 Ensure equipment meets all FDA standards and complies with FDA Code of Federal Regulations (CFR) Title 21.
 Many other approvals may drive specific pump selections.
-When processing solvents proof or atmosphere explosible (ATEX) approval is required.
+When processing solvents, ATEX approval is required for proof the products are safe to use in explosive atmospheres.
 European manufacturers may require equipment meeting European Framework Regulations (EC) 1935 approvals, and many personal care and pharmaceutical facilities require U.S. Pharmacopeia (USP) Class VI approved components.
 The approvals are driven by the material being produced and how the customer will ingest or use the product.

 There are many factors driving equipment selection for food and beverage applications.
 It is important that material fluid handling requirements are understood completely before selecting a pump.
 When you are ready to select a pump use our Sanitary Pump Selector and Sanitary Electric Pump Selector tools.